-First of all, they differ in navigation, size, and the timing of the display, and not in design or location.
+First, they differ in navigation, size, and the display’s timing, not in design or location.

 The pop-ups of these types are displayed immediately or a few seconds after a user visits a website.
 In some cases, they can even appear before the content of a page fully loads.

-Hello-boards are now used more often than page-stops.
-Moreover, their design has changed.
+Hello-boards are now used more often than page stops.
+Moreover, design has changed.
 Modern hello-boards are smaller than their predecessors, don’t overlay the content of a page and let users decide whether to close a website or continue browsing.

-Hello-boards are much less irritating to users, but they aren’t as effective as page-stops.
+Hello-boards are much less irritating to users but aren’t as effective as page-stops.
 Today, only large and popular websites, such as Pinterest, Cosmopolitan, etc. can allow themselves to use page-stops.
-Yet they alleviate the pressure on the good attitude and loyalty of visitors with proper timing and targeted display.
+Yet they alleviate the pressure on visitors’ good attitude and loyalty with proper timing and targeted display.

 Types of pop-ups by action